oneHamidreza/Meow-Framework-MVVM/Docs/ReadME_Extensions_Json.md

 Use `String?.fromJson()` to convert a String to any Data Model.

+Use `String?.fromJsonList()` to convert a String to any list of Data Model.

 Use `Any?.toJson()` to convert any Data Model to a JSON String.

  See this example :